Røros Municipality: Name

+On 9 September 2022, the national government approved a resolution to add a co-equal, official Sami language name for the municipality: Rosse.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Rosse when it is spelled alone, but it is Rossen tjïelte when using the Sami language equivalent to "Røros municipality".

 Coat of arms

 The coat of arms was granted on 29 October 1992.
 The blazon is "Gules, a venus symbol over a crossed hammer and chisel Or" (I rødt, en gull kobber (venus-symbol) over korslagt bergjarn og feisel).
 This means the arms have a red field (background) and the charge is a venus symbol over a crossed hammer and chisel.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The design symbolizes the copper mining industry in Røros.
-The venus symbol is the old symbol for copper which was heavily mined in Røros for centuries.
+The venus symbol is the old symbol for copper, which was heavily mined in Røros for centuries.
 The arms were designed by Sverre Ødegaard.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Røros.
+The Church of Norway has four parishes (sokn) within Røros Municipality.
 It is part of the Gauldal prosti (deanery) in the Diocese of Nidaros.

 History

-Røros municipality has historically been used by the Southern Sami people for reindeer herding.
-Known for its copper mines, Røros is one of Norway's two nationally significant mining towns with activity starting in the 17th century (the other one being the "silver-town" Kongsberg, see Kongsberg Silver Mines).
+Røros Municipality has historically been used by the Southern Sami people for reindeer herding.
+Known for its copper mines, the town of Røros is one of Norway's two nationally significant mining towns with activity starting in the 17th century (the other one being the "silver-town" Kongsberg since it is the location of the Kongsberg Silver Mines).
+The Røros Copper Works was in operation in the area for over 330 years.

-Røros was burned to the ground in 1678 and 1679 by the Swedish Army during the Scanian War.
-In 1718, during the Great Northern War, the town was once again taken by the Swedish Army, led by General De la Barre, who made up the southern arm of the main Swedish Army under Carl Gustaf Armfeldt.
-De la Barre took the city and all their mined copper at gunpoint.

-When King Carl XII was killed near Fredriksten on 30 November 1718, De la Barre retreated north to join the bulk of the army.
-However, this ended in tragedy, when over 3,000 rather unprepared soldiers perished in the harsh weather conditions in the mountains northwest of Røros.

 Røros and its people were made famous to Norwegians at the turn of the 20th century by semi-fictional author Johan Falkberget, who told the story of the mining community from the perspective of the hard-tested miners at the bottom of the social ladder.

 With its authentic wooden buildings, Røros was added to the UNESCO World Heritage Site list in 1980.